Madoff investment scandal: Final weeks and collapse

-Madoff received $250 million around December 1, 2008, from Carl J. Shapiro, a 95-year-old Boston philanthropist and entrepreneur who was one of Madoff's oldest friends and biggest financial backers.
-On December 5, he accepted $10 million from Martin Rosenman, president of Rosenman Family LLC, who later sought to recover the never-invested $10 million, deposited in a Madoff account at JPMorgan, wired six days before Madoff's arrest.
+Madoff received $250million around December1, 2008, from Carl J. Shapiro, a 95-year-old Boston philanthropist and entrepreneur who was one of Madoff's oldest friends and biggest financial backers.
+On December 5, he accepted $10million from Martin Rosenman, president of Rosenman Family LLC.
+(Rosenman later sought to recover the never-invested $10million, deposited in a Madoff account at JPMorgan, wired six days before Madoff's arrest.
 Judge Lifland ruled that Rosenman was "indistinguishable" from any other Madoff client, so there was no basis for giving him special treatment to recover funds.
-The judge separately declined to dismiss a lawsuit brought by Hadleigh Holdings, which claimed it entrusted $1 million to the Madoff firm three days before his arrest.
+The judge separately declined to dismiss a lawsuit brought by Hadleigh Holdings, which claimed it entrusted $1million to the Madoff firm three days before his arrest.)

 Madoff asked others for money in the final weeks before his arrest, including Wall Street financier Kenneth Langone, whose office was sent a 19-page pitch book, purportedly created by the staff at the Fairfield Greenwich Group.
-Madoff said he was raising money for a new investment vehicle, between $500 million and $1 billion for exclusive clients, was moving quickly on the venture, and wanted an answer by the following week.
+Madoff said he was raising money for a new investment vehicle, between $500million and $1billion for exclusive clients, was moving quickly on the venture, and wanted an answer by the following week.
 Langone declined.
 In November, Fairfield announced the creation of a new feeder fund.
 However, it was far too little and far too late.

 By the week after Thanksgiving 2008, Madoff knew he was at the end of his tether.
-The Chase account, which at one point in 2008 had well over $5 billion, was down to only $234 million.
+The Chase account, which at one point in 2008 had well over $5billion, was down to only $234million.
 With overall bank lending nearly at a standstill, Madoff knew he could not even begin to borrow enough money to meet the outstanding redemption requests.
 On December 4, he told Frank DiPascali, who oversaw the Ponzi scheme's operation, that he was finished.
 He directed DiPascali to use the remaining balance in the Chase account to cash out the accounts of relatives and favored investors.
 On December 9, he told his brother Peter that he was on the brink of collapse.

-The following morning, December 10, he suggested to his sons, Mark and Andrew, that the firm pay out over $170 million in bonuses two months ahead of schedule, from $200 million in assets that the firm still had.
+The following morning, December 10, he suggested to his sons, Mark and Andrew, that the firm pay out over $170million in bonuses two months ahead of schedule, from $200million in assets that the firm still had.
 According to the complaint, Mark and Andrew, reportedly unaware of the firm's pending insolvency, confronted their father, asking him how the firm could pay bonuses to employees if it could not pay investors.
 At that point, Madoff asked his sons to follow him to his apartment, where he admitted that he was "finished" and that the asset management arm of the firm was in fact a Ponzi scheme – as he put it, "one big lie."
 Mark and Andrew then reported him to the authorities.